 - Projects directly linked to the Knowsley Council Plan priorities

-- New project activity which demonstrates additionality (such as wishing to scale up or replicate in a new area)
+- New and existing project activity which demonstrates additionality (such as wishing to scale up or replicate in a new area)

 - Projects applying for either capital and or revenue